nanobox-io/nanobox-guides/articles/php/wordpress/reduce-deploy-size.md

 .svn/
 ```

-For more information about .nanoignore files, view the [.nanoignore documentation](https://docs.nanobox.io/local-dev/nanoignore/).
+#### wp-content/uploads/
+Because `wp-content/uploads` is a [network directory](/php/wordpress/advanced/boxfile-explained.html#network_dirs)

+#### Version Control Files
-**Note:** Version control histories aren't necessary in builds and can substantially increase the size of your build package.
+Version control histories aren't necessary in deploy packages and can substantially increase the size of your deploy.
 Feel free to only include the files applicable to the version control software you're using.

+For more information about .nanoignore files, view the [.nanoignore documentation](https://docs.nanobox.io/local-dev/local-config/nanoignore/).